-Photos from August 23, 2013, ceremony TSU’s Mc Coy Auditorium with a brief historical narrative.
-Group photo with Professor M. Adams, T. Russell and H. Lawson, President J. Rudley and Provost S. Ohia, Major Done and Charles shared moments from the days (1993 – 1997) when Charity Productions provided sensitivity training for the Beaumont, Port Arthur PDs, and Jefferson County Sheriffs.
+Photos are from August 23, 2013, ceremony TSU’s Mc Coy Auditorium with a brief historical narrative.
+Group photo with Professor M. Adams, T. Russell and H. Lawson, President J. Rudley and Provost S. Ohia.
+Major Done and Charles shared moments from the days (1993 – 1997) when Charity Productions provided sensitivity training for the Beaumont, Port Arthur PDs, and Jefferson County Sheriffs.

 When the Emergency Management – Homeland Security Journey Ended and Began

 Texas Southern University is the first and only university in Texas, to offer a Bachelor of Science in the field of Emergency Management – Homeland Security, (EM-HS).
 There were two journeys, one within the ranks of the university and two an external six-year journey from 2007 to 2013, encouring the univerity to take this step.
 On August 23, 2013, Texas Southern University completed the first phase of the journey and had the inaugural ceremony marking this historic moment in the Mc Coy Auditorium.